rkeiii/aws-mfa-v2/README.md

 # Overview
 If you want to have MFA enabled on your AWS user account and also make use of AWS profiles this script might be for you.
-The aws-mfa script calls AWS STS and installs the resulting temporary MFA authorized credentials into ~/.aws/credentials.
+It also supports automatically obtaining 6 digit OATH codes from your YubiKey via ykman (see --yk-oath-credential argument).
+The aws-mfa script calls AWS STS using either the provided token or obtains one from a YubiKey and installs the resulting temporary MFA authorized credentials from AWS STS into ~/.aws/credentials.

 This script is intended to be installed in a user's bin directory (~/bin).